 What are the advantages of deferring a place at university?

-You don't need to be studying Maths to work out that postponing university gives you 15 or so months to do something.
-By deferring and taking a gap year, you're giving yourself a chance to do something unusual and rewarding - like taking time out to go travelling, trying out new things, discovering different cultures or getting paid work abroad to help you at university
+You don't need to be a maths genius to work out that postponing university gives you 12 months+ to do something completely different!
+By deferring and taking a gap year, you're giving yourself a chance to do something unusual and rewarding - and nothing's more rewarding than seeing the world!
+You'll also find that you'll mature during your time abroad; which is always good before uni!

-What do universities think about deferring a placey?
+What do universities think about deferring a place?

-Most universities agree with us, and believe that applying for deferred entry and taking a gap year allows students to have a worthwhile, constructive experience.
+Most universities agree with us, in that applying for deferred entry and taking a gap year allows students to have a worthwhile, constructive experience.
 You should obviously check what your university-to-be says, but here are a couple of examples:

 Putting a Gap Year on your CV